BaNavyBlue/gygaxian-entity/README.md

 # ROGUEUTIL
 Using https://github.com/sakhmatd/rogueutil as a starting point to create an interactive TUI.
+I've been hacking around and modifying some things.
+I disappled the CPP ifdef flags and cpp code in the rogueutil header as I was observing some things not clearing properly and garbage characters in the example code.
+After a bit of searching I figured out how to get the TUI to print utf8 characters so I can use many fun characters if I choose, but I don't appear to have the ability to directly copy and paste them into a string and have them print correctly.
+I have to create a utf lookup that takes the values over 127 and performs some bit shifts to covert them from the U+0000 format "\u0000" or 0x0000 to "\x00\x00\x00"  triple octal values.
+This appears to work I may go back to trying the raw hex codes.

 # So What?
 These are the initial steps toward creating a fully functional roleplaying game.